-Tangible personal property subject to sales tax includes all goods, wares, merchandise, products and commodities, and all tangible or corporeal things and substances that are dealt in and capable of being possessed and exchanged.
+Tangible personal property subject to sales tax includes all goods, wares, merchandise, products, and commodities, and all tangible or corporeal things and substances that are dealt in and capable of being possessed and exchanged.
 However, Colorado law exempts several types of tangible personal property from sales tax.
 Additional information regarding exemptions can be found at the end of this Part 2.

 Tangible personal property includes digital goods that are delivered or stored by digital means, including, but not limited to, video, music, or electronic books.
 The method of delivery does not impact the taxability of a sale of tangible personal property.
+Examples of methods used to deliver tangible personal property under current technology include but are not limited to compact disc, electronic download, and internet streaming.